joshualevan/web-sprint-challenge-intro-to-react/README.md

 `4.
 What are side effects, and how do you sync effects in a React component to changes of certain state or props?`

 A `side effect` is a term used for anything that affects something outside its scope.
-In React we use the `useEffect()` hook to control what to do when something is rendered— such as fetching API data. `useEffect()` takes 2 parameters— a callback function and an array of dependencies, which listens for a change to trigger the callback function `useEffect(()=> {}, [])`
+In React we use the `useEffect()` hook to control what to do when something is rendered— such as fetching API data. `useEffect()` takes 2 parameters— a callback function and an array of dependencies, which listens for a render change to trigger the callback function `useEffect(()=> {}, [])`.
+Sometimes an effect clean-up is necessary to stop a function upon invocation.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.